PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Experiments

 \section{Experiments}

-In this section, we describe the experimental setup and conduct extensive experiments aiming to answer the following research questions: \begin{itemize} \item \textbf{RQ1:} Can our approach forget specific data points while keeping the model performance as constant as possible? \item \textbf{RQ2:} How does the efficiency of our approach compare with baseline methods? \item \textbf{RQ3:} Can our approach affect membership inference against erased data? \item \textbf{RQ4:} How well does our approach perform with unlearning on the entire class of data? \item \textbf{RQ5:} How our approach is affected by hyperparameters? \end{itemize}
+In this section, we describe the experimental setup and conduct extensive experiments aiming to answer the following research questions: \begin{itemize} \item \textbf{RQ1:} Can our approach forget specific data points while keeping the model performance as constant as possible? \item \textbf{RQ2:} How does the efficiency of our approach compare with baseline methods? \item \textbf{RQ3:} How our approach is affected by hyperparameters? \end{itemize}